octobercms/docs/3.x/cms/media/introduction.md

 ## Linking to Media

 In most cases the complete URL will be used when inserting media assets in to your content.
-However, it is also possible to generate these URLs from their relative paths in the media directory using the `|media` [filter](../markup/filter-media.md).
+However, it is also possible to generate these URLs from their relative paths in the media directory using the `|media` [twig filter](../../markup/filter/media.md).

 ```twig
 {{ 'relative/path/to/asset.jpg'|media }}